Visualizing healthcare system dynamics in biomedical big data

 Download ontology: HSD_Extensions_For_i2b2.txt

-Our development website contains an expanded HSD ontology (e.g., "hour of the day") available here and an HSD "fact count" visualization plugin.
-However, the development website might be unavailable at times and will likely be different than our final software products.
+- Our development i2b2 HSD website contains an expanded HSD ontology (e.g., "hour of the day"), an HSD "fact count" visualization plugin, and an HSD laboratory test visualization plugin.

 Consistent with our Data Sharing Policy, we are pleased to share datasets that we have been using to develop and test our software.

 - Our first dataset contains 100,000 records for each of 97 common laboratory tests and 1 million white blood cell (WBC) count tests.
 The data come from Brigham and Women's Hospital and Massachusetts General Hospital in Boston, Massachusetts, between 1986 and 2004.
 Instructions on how to obtain the dataset can be found here.

 - Our second dataset contains more than 8 million records for 272 laboratory tests, along with three-year survival rates and 30-day readmission rates of the patients.
 The manuscript describing the data is currently under review.
 We will make the dataset available here upon acceptance to the journal.